family artwork hanging in kitchen

 Pull out the pieces you know you want to display before you start to get an idea of how much space you’ll need for the gallery.
 If you don’t have the space to devote a whole wall to creating a family art gallery, a display can stretch horizontally around a room.
 Furniture often doesn’t reach to the ceiling, so try lining the upper walls with picture frames to create a fun border.
 And if you’re really pressed for space, the fridge is still a classic location for artwork if you dress it up a little!
 Buy magnetic picture frames, or make your own by taking the glass and backing out of picture frames and attaching magnets to the back.
 Then, place these frames around drawings your kids have created.
 These are easy to swap out, and it’s guaranteed that you’ll get to look at them every day.
 (If you choose the DIY method on these picture frames, test them before setting up your display. depending on how heavy they are, the frames may need more magnets, or stronger magnets.
 And to be safe, the drawings might need their own magnets, too!)

-What Kids’ Art Should I Display?
+What Kids’ Art Should I Display On the Gallery Wall?

 Now that you’ve found the perfect location for your gallery, take inventory of the projects that your kids have made.
 Drawings and paintings are the easiest to display and often will make up the majority of your children’s art.
 But if they develop an interest in origami or pottery, be sure to include some of these in the gallery, too.
 Pay attention to what art your kids are most excited to show you and try to include those in your gallery.
 This can make the difference between the gallery being your project and the gallery being a family project.